 Seattle resident Paige Thompson was arrested on Monday for breaking into the servers of Capital One and stealing information from more than 100 million Capital One accounts and credit card applications.
 According to a criminal complaint filed by the U.S. Department of Justice, Thompson accessed the data while working as a software engineer for Amazon Web Services, Capital One’s cloud hosting company.

 Last March, Thompson exploited a firewall vulnerability to breach the Capital One server.
 After the breach, Thompson posted the data on GitHub bragged about the crime on Slack.
-She even took to Twitter to announce her intentions to sell the stolen data, which includes 140,000 Social Security numbers, 80,000 bank account numbers and an undisclosed number of names, addresses, credit scores and more.
+She even took to Twitter to announce her intentions to sell the stolen data, which includes 140,000 Social Security numbers, 80,000 bank account numbers, and an undisclosed number of names, addresses, credit scores and more.

-Ultimately, the Capitol One hack is not the largest data breach in history.
+Ultimately, the Capitol One hack is not the most massive data breach in history.
 It’s not even one of the top five data leaks in recent history.
 The Capitol One breach still sits behind the Yahoo breaches in 2013 and 2014, the Marriott/Starwood breach last year and the Equifax hack in 2017.

 While we’re on the subject of mass-scale data breaches, Equifax is back in the cyber breach news this week.
 The Atlanta-based consumer credit reporting agency Equifax agreed to pay nearly $700 million to settle state, federal and consumer claims over a 2017 data breach that affected over 147 million people.
 This settlement mandates that Equifax put at least $380.5 million into a restitution fund for consumers, although the fund could reach as high as $500 million.
 After breaching the Equifax network through an unaddressed security vulnerability, hackers siphoned information for 76 days.

-Along with the settlement came news that the personal data of 15 million Californians got exposed in the Equifax breach.
+Along with the settlement came the news that the personal data of 15 million Californians got exposed in the Equifax breach.
 The exposed information included names, Social Security numbers, birthdates, addresses and drivers’ license numbers.
 Anyone who believes they are due compensation from the breach can visit equifaxbreachsettlement.com or call the toll-free hotline at 1-833-759-2982.
 California is getting an $18.7 million piece of the settlement to divvy up.

 The fallout from the May 2019 data breach of American Medical Collection Agency continues to spread to healthcare organizations across the country.
 Maine-based Penobscot Community Health Care became the latest organization to announce their patients’ personal and credit card information got compromised in the AMCA data breach.
 Penobscot used AMCA to collect on overdue patient bills.
 Any Penobscot patients who encounter mysterious or unusual billings should contact the provider directly.